VISA

 Participants in the working holiday programmes are allowed to engage in employment as an incidental activity of their holidays for the purpose of supplementing their travel funds.

-The working holiday participants are strictly prohibited from working at bars, cabarets, nightclubs, gambling establishments and other premises affecting public morals in Japan.
-If a participant works at such a place, he or she is deemed to violate Immigration Control and Refugee Recognition Act and will face deportation except where he or she is deemed to be victims of human trafficking.
+The working holiday programmes participants are strictly prohibited from working at bars, cabarets, nightclubs, gambling establishments and other premises affecting public morals in Japan.
+If a participant works at such a place, he or she is deemed to violate Immigration Control and Refugee Recognition Act and will face deportation except in case where he or she is deemed to be a victim of human trafficking.

-It is also to be noted that those who are engaged in having the working holiday participants work at these establishments could face criminal charges for promoting illegal work or the buying or selling of persons.
+It is also to be noted that those who are engaged in having the working holiday programmes participants work at these establishments could face criminal charges for promoting illegal work or human trafficking.

 5. Procedure at a municipal office

-The working holiday participants must visit the municipal office where they live and notify the Ministry of Justice where they live within 14 days of finding a place to settle down.
-Please see the Immigration Bureau of Japan's website about the detail. (http://www.immi-moj.go.jp/newimmiact_1/en/index.htmlOpen a New Window)
+The working holiday programmes participants must visit the municipal office where they live and notify the Ministry of Justice where they live within 14 days of finding a place to settle down.
+Please check the Immigration Bureau of Japan's website for the detail. (http://www.immi-moj.go.jp/newimmiact_1/en/index.htmlOpen a New Window)

-Please beware of fraudulent entities that may offer help in obtaining working holiday visas as there is no organization, including incorporated associations, in Japan with which the Ministry of Foreign Affairs cooperates in operating the working holiday programmes.
+Please beware of fraudulent entities that allege to offer help in obtaining working holiday visas as there is no organization, including incorporated associations, in Japan with which the Ministry of Foreign Affairs cooperates in operating the working holiday programmes.

-Foreign job-seekers in Japan may seek assistance in English or other languages at the Employment Service Center for Foreigners (in Tokyo, Osaka and Nagoya) as well as at some of the regional national public employment security offices (‘Hello Work’).
-Please see the Ministry of Health, Labour and Welfare's website for the detail.(Information for foreigners who are seeking jobs in JapanOpen a New Window).
+Foreign job-seekers in Japan may seek assistance in English or other languages at the Employment Service Centre for Foreigners (in Tokyo, Osaka and Nagoya) as well as at some of the regional national public employment security offices (‘Hello Work’).
+Please check the Ministry of Health, Labour and Welfare's website for the detail.(Information for foreigners who are seeking jobs in JapanOpen a New Window).

 Back to VISA